gyorilab/indra_db/rest_api/README.md

 and AWS Lambda, and recommend it for a quick and efficient way to get the API up and running.

-## The Endpoints
+## The Statement Endpoints

 For all queries, an API key is required, which is passed as a parameter `api-key` to any/all queries.
-Below is detailed documentation for the different endpoints of the API.
-In addition, all endpoints that return statements (i.e. those with the root `/statements`), have the following options to control the size of the response:
+Below is detailed documentation for the different endpoints of the API that return statements (i.e. those with the root `/statements`).
+All endpoints that return statements have the following options to control the size and order of the response:
 - **`max_stmts`**: Set the maximum number of statements you wish to receive.
  The REST API maximum is 1000, which cannot be overridden by this argument (to prevent request timeouts).